Yikes. I’m so awkward. Where’d my words go? Me, small talk, not good. Is it time to go home yet?

 1. Well, that was awkward.

 Yikes.
 I’m so awkward.
-I’m awkward when I stand quietly in a circle of people talking.
+I’m awkward when I stand silently in a circle of people talking.
 I’m even more awkward when I attempt to chime in and use my words.
 Where’d my words go?
 I thought I had something profound to say, but it didn’t come out as eloquently as it sounded in my head.
-Oh, phew, everyone is still talking and no one heard me anyway.
+Oh, phew, everyone is still talking and no one heard me anyway!

-Why are you people talking so loudly?
+Why are you people talking SO loudly?
 You really don’t need to stand so close.
 I will ask you relevant questions to keep the conversation going about what’s new with you, but I’m pretty sure you don’t know my name or anything about me.
 That’s okay, I don’t really want to talk about myself right now anyway.
 Me, small talk, not good.
-Is it time to go home yet?
+Is it time to go home yet??